Climate Summary for Florida - August 2016

 Appendix 1: Additional August departures from normal data for Florida locations.

-Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during August (compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during August (compiled from NOAA, NWS).